MiguelRocha2001/SEC-HDSLedger-G04/README.md

 This should install the following dependencies:

 - [Google's Gson](https://github.com/google/gson) - A Java library that can be used to convert Java Objects into their JSON representation.

+### Authentication Keys (Public/Private keys)

+For each process that is specified in the json configuration files, there should exist a pair of public - private keys, in the form of public<ID>.key and private<ID>.key, <ID> being the id of the respective process.
+This keys should stay in [keys](HDSLedger/resources/keys) folder.

+The keys could be generated with the ***RSAKeyGenerator.java*** class, available in the [RSAKeyGenerator](HDSLedger/Communication/src/main/java/pt/ulisboa/tecnico/hdsledger/communication/cripto/RSAKeyGenerator.java)

 ## Puppet Master